Back to blog

 Step 3: Download the roadbook

-Download the roadbook before riding so the route is available on your device.
+Download the roadbook before riding so the route is available on your DMD device.

 This is important if you are heading somewhere with limited mobile signal.
 A downloaded roadbook keeps the tulips, distances, route notes, and navigation information available when you need them.